Joel-Singh/denison-snake-programming-competition/README.md

 is particularly egregious, they will remain as part of the "official" game.
 Please immediately tell Joel if you find any bugs!

+- For more specifics on how the game works, see [the game manual](https://github.com/Joel-Singh/denison-snake-programming-competition/blob/master/documentation/GAME_MANUAL.md).

 # FAQ

 What is the competition format?